InnoDB uses asynchronous disk I/O where

 buffer, which is enabled by default in most cases

-adds safety to recovery following a crash or power outage, and
+adds safety to recovery following an unexpected exit or power

-improves performance on most varieties of Unix by reducing the
+outage, and improves performance on most varieties of Unix by

 Before writing pages to a data file,